postgrespro/pg_probackup/doc/pg_arman.md

 ## AUTHOR ##
 pg_arman is a fork of pg_arman that was originally written by NTT, now developed and maintained by Michael Paquier.
+Threads, WAL diff, ptrack diff, stream WAL and some other features developed by Yury Zhuravlev aka stalkerg from PostgresPro.

-Please report bug reports at <https://github.com/michaelpq/pg_arman>.
+Please report bug reports at <https://github.com/stalkerg/pg_arman>.